Liturgusa krattorum

-Liturgusa krattorum is a species of mantis that was discovered by Gavin Svenson and the Cleveland Museum of Natural History.
+Liturgusa krattorum, also known as the Kratts' Lichen Mantis, is a species of mantis that was discovered by Gavin Svenson and the Cleveland Museum of Natural History in 2014.
 These species of mantis are mainly found in Peru.
-They live in tall trees, where they are preyed upon by predators such as monkeys and birds.
-The species themselves prey upon smaller insects, using their great speed in order to catch and kill prey.
-In a similar method to species such as cheetah, however ambush predator behaviors have been observed.
-The species was named after Martin Kratt and Chris Kratt, the hosts of Kratts' Creatures, Zoboomafoo, and Wild Kratts on PBS Kids, as well as Be the Creature on National Geographic.
+They live in tall trees, where they are preyed upon by predators such as birds, lizards and monkeys.
+The species themselves prey upon smaller insects, using their great speed in order to catch and kill prey in a similar method to species such as cheetahs.
+Ambush predator behaviors have also been observed.
+They are very small, at about only a few centimeters long.

+The species was named after zoologist brothers Martin Kratt and Chris Kratt, the hosts of Be the Creature on National Geographic and Kratts' Creatures, Zoboomafoo, and Wild Kratts on PBS Kids.

 Wild Kratts

 In 2017, a special episode of the PBS Kids' original show Wild Kratts with the same title as the scientific name of the mantis was released, which featured the animated counterparts of the Kratt Brothers adventuring with a member of the species.
 In the live-action closing of the episode, the brothers personally thanked Svenson for naming the mantis after them.